TarasBekhta/DoItTest/README.md

 - Pull to refresh;
 - Sort tasks list, by property with an option to choose ascending/descending order;
 - Create / Edit / Delete a task.
+- Added ability to set/change task due date and time